yogendra/yogendra.me-v2/content/posts/2022/04/fun-with-sensors-data/index.md

 - iot
 - database
 - yugabyte
+- mqtt
 summary: IoT is growing rapidly.
 I wanted to learn more about it from an enterprise and data centric aspect of it.
-Here are my first of my learnings
+Here are initial learnings
-# toc: true
 thumbnail: 00-thumbnail.png
 ---